Human Factors Laboratory Overview

 Innovative Research to Support the Safety of Today’s and Future Roadways

 Over its nearly 60-year history, the research performed in the Human Factors Laboratory has contributed to significant advancements in roadway safety.
-In addition to roadway and sign design, emerging connected and automated vehicle technology has led to increased interest in driver interactions with driver assistance systems.
+In addition to roadway and sign design, emerging connected and automated vehicle technology has led to increased interest in driver interactions with driver assistance and driving automation systems.
 The Human Factors Team explores these and other issues to support transportation safety in an evolving transportation landscape.
-Several notable outcomes produced using the Human Factors Laboratory are summarized below.
+Several notable outcomes produced by the Human Factors Laboratory are summarized below.

 Diverging Diamond Interchange (DDI)